Helm Chart

 HTTPS mode

 Regardless of the TLS mode of ingress, OpenProject needs to be told whether it’s expected to run and return HTTPS responses (or generate correct links in mails, background jobs, etc.).
-If you’re not running https, then set openproject.https=false
+This will likely be true, even if OpenProject is not responsible for terminating TLS connections inside the deployment.
+It will cause OpenProject to output secure cookies, as well as other protection measures.

 By default, demo data and global names for types, statuses, etc. will be in English.
 If you wish to set a custom locale, set openproject.seed_locale=XX